-After a school shutdown of more than two months, teachers, parents and students are all gearing up to save the 2020 academic year.
-However, as Basic Education Minister Angie Motshekga and the Department of Basic Education kickstart their phased approach there are still many questions around the ramifications of the disruptive year and how parents and teachers can help limit its effects on our children.
+Following prolonged school shutdowns, teachers, parents and students are all considering how to save the 2020 academic year.
+There are still many questions around the ramifications of the disruptive year and how parents and teachers can help limit its effects on our young people.

 Keep the momentum going as far as possible